g-leech/argmin-gravitas/_posts/2011-08-17-sentiment.md

 Good hard towels at J's.
 More curry, then rush comically around Cheshire looking for J's friends in the old manner, blind guesswork.
 Nonbonfire party at friend-of-a-friend-of-a-friend Howard's.
 Thus get to see J in his hatching habitat, which is very good fun:

-<blockquote>"Buhhhhhhh, mi nam is J. H., I do nut kno bout art or fukkn books."</div>
+<blockquote>"Buhhhhhhh, mi nam is J. H., I do nut kno bout art or fukkn books."<br><br>

 "This guy had shit himself in the club.
-But he were so cool about it, we felt like idiots for not shitting ourselves!"
+But he were so cool about it, we felt like idiots for not shitting ourselves!"<br><br>
 "When in Rome, shit in the woods."</blockquote>

 He also gets piled on, in the course of which I clonk heads badly with another of his lovely mates.
 I'm totally fine, but he got fucked up.
-Helplessly embarassed.
+Giant swollen eye.
+Helplessly embarrassed.

-The banter is fast and riotous; I don't keep up.
+Banter is fast and riotous; I don't keep up.
 He is forced to be young here.
 It might grieve me that I exert little of this fresh pressure, but nah SUCH LADS<br />

 <br>

 ## Day 19: Liverpool

-Another deceptively aimless
+Another deceptively aimless one.

 Day out (aimed well by J).
 Drives us at length through bewildering spaghetti roads.
 Knows his history, especially the Beatles tour less travelled.
 First stop, the <a href="http://www.flickr.com/photos/heliophile/610320756/">Metropolitan Cathedral</a>.
 It is virtuoso, powerfully unsentimental.
 Dozens of excellent moments are set into a shocking overarching theme.
 It is my favourite church.
 I know this simply cos for once I felt no contempt in it.
 To 'the <a href="http://en.wikipedia.org/wiki/Philharmonic_Dining_Rooms">Phil</a>', the Docks and the Tate.
 It's Magritte at the moment, and he is loads of fun.
 Also the other Cathedral: equally brutalist but less modern, less true.
 They face each other down Hope Street, and the smaller Metro guts the shit out of him.